ericulley/dse-helper-extension/README.md

 ## Features
 ### Salesforce

 In Salesfoce Cases, a new `ESD` button will be added to the top menu bar.
 When clicked, a new ESD template will be created in your personal Google Drive under a directory labeled `ESD Templates`.
-This template will include the ESD menu bar options to forward the template contents to Jira Service Desk.
+This template will include the [ESD menu and commands](https://oktawiki.atlassian.net/wiki/spaces/DS/pages/2605716589/Engineering+Escalation+Template+For+Creating+ESDs) to forward the template data to Jira Service Desk.

 ### Layer0 Hub

-In the [Layer0 Hub](https://hub.admin.prod.a0core.net/orgs), two new buttons will be displayed when viewing customer Org.
+In the [Layer0 Hub](https://hub.admin.prod.a0core.net/orgs), two new buttons will be displayed when viewing customer Orgs.
 The `Login` button will prompt you to authenticate into the proper region and autoclose upon completion, and the `View Logs` button will open a new tab displaying OpenSearch logs of the space. **These buttons should be clicked in sequence**.